-For a marketing or e-commerce business, marketing automation’s benefits include reduced staff costs, improved accountability, and more consistent marketing of creative – instead of repetitive – content.
+For a marketing or eCommerce business, eCommerce marketing automation’s benefits include reduced staff costs, improved accountability, and more consistent marketing of creative – instead of repetitive – content.

-There are three things that every marketing automation tool needs to have:
+There are three things that every piece of eCommerce marketing automation software needs to have:

-- a way to report – the point of the tool is to become more effective, so you’ll need to be able to see whether or not you’re getting it right
+- A way to create eCommerce reports – the point of the tool is to become more effective, so you’ll need to be able to see whether or not you’re getting it right.

 Writing on CMSWire, Dom Nicastro says, “Marketers deploy strategies through their marketing automation systems in a number of ways.”
 These include specifying criteria, leveraging cookies, using forms for contact information, and mixing inbound and outbound strategies.

-Before investing in marketing automation tools, you should know what you need automation to accomplish for your business.
+Before investing in eCommerce marketing automation software for your business, you should know what you need automation to accomplish for your business.
 Do you want to track visitors?
 Send real-time sales alerts?
 Market upgrades to past buyers?
 Collect email addresses?
 Or store, segment, and select data to pinpoint the right messaging for the right customer?

 It’s important to remember that not all automation is good automation.
 If a platform only moves certain tasks from hands to machines, it may not do enough.
 Alternatively, if a software provider assures you that it can automate everything, that’s an alarm bell.

-Knowing what’s needed prior to purchasing a platform or software saves money, minimizes frustration and maximizes marketing benefits.
+Knowing what’s needed prior to purchasing a platform or eCommerce marketing automation software saves money, minimizes frustration and maximizes marketing benefits.
 At this point, your first step should be to make a list:

 - What are you prepared to compromise on?

-- Talk to the providers of other softwares in your stack and ask which platforms they integrate with – this can make adoption much easier
+- Talk to the providers of other software in your stack and ask which platforms they integrate with – this can make adoption much easier.

 - Is there an associated community?